London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 If you fancy yourself as the next Hugh Grant or Julia Roberts, perhaps The Pilgrm is for you, as it's walkable distance to glorious

-Kensington.
-Just across Hyde Park from Paddington, and a stone's throw from Hyde Park, the Royal Albert Hall, and a number of London's finest museums, the Milestone is a classy affair.
+Kensington is just across Hyde Park from Paddington, and a stone's throw from the Royal Albert Hall and a number of London's finest museums.
 In a 17th-century building featuring endless nooks and crannies, these 57 (mostly dog-friendly) rooms and suites are distinctive and distinguished.
 With artworks galore, and a personable and attentive service, there's really nothing left to want for.

 Tottenham Court Road